VO2Group/Starter/README.md

 ### [fastlane][5]

-[fastlane][5] handles following lifecycle tasks of platform projects:
+[fastlane][5] handles following lifecycle tasks of native projects:

 * Run units tests and UI tests
 * Build application
 * Submit application to store

-> Good tool or bad tool ? [fastlane][5] allows you to manipulate platform projects in a uniform way!
+> Good tool or bad tool ? [fastlane][5] allows you to manipulate native projects in a uniform way!

 Starter provides following lanes for both platforms: